drapadubok/chap/README.md

     DROP TABLE IF EXISTS default.events_local ON CLUSTER '{cluster}';

 #### [Produce a sample](scripts/create_data.py).
 This might need a bit of explanation.
-Here we are using a simplistic config to simulate two groups, A and B, and we provide a distribution for sampling and parameters for this distribution to simulate some kind of experiment.
+Here I'm using a simplistic config to simulate two groups, A and B, and I provide a distribution for sampling and parameters for this distribution to simulate some kind of experiment.
 The key here is in this dict: